Elephant Bird Bones Show Humans Lived In Madagascar 6,000 Years Earlier Than Previously Thought

 Analysis of the bones of an ancient and now extinct bird has provided evidence that humans lived on the island of Madagascar more than 6,000 years earlier than previously believed.

-James Hansford of the Zoological Society of London, and colleagues conducted an analysis of the bones of extinct Madagascar elephant birds.
+James Hansford, of the Zoological Society of London, and colleagues conducted an analysis of the bones of extinct Madagascar elephant birds.
 The ostrich-like elephant creatures, which were once native to the island, stood more than 3 meters and weighed more than 350 kilograms.

 The researchers found that the cuts and depression fractures on the bones are consistent with human hunting and butchery.
 The marks also suggest that human hunters likely knocked the birds to the ground by hitting them very hard in the legs, before making the fatal blow.
 Hansford said that the cut marks on the bones could not be attributed to natural erosion process.